Skip to main content

 We’ve Got You Covered | Flooring Trends for Central Virginia

 With flooring, though, advancements in manufacturing have given us more choices in design and more durable products.
-We caught up with a couple of flooring experts including some of the Resin Flooring Contractors to ask them about the trends they see now and for 2020.
-If you’re thinking of replacing any flooring in your home, you can check out a good services like VidaSpace NZ and for sure you’ll be excited of the outcome soon!
+We caught up with a couple of flooring experts to ask them about the trends they see now and for 2020.
+If you’re thinking of replacing any flooring in your home, we think you’ll be excited.

 Luxury vinyl tile is the new champ

-“Technology is making flooring, like the one on sites such as polishedoffwa.com, more durable,” says Charles Snider, president of Piedmont Floors in Forest.
+“Technology is making flooring more durable,” says Charles Snider, president of Piedmont Floors in Forest.
 “As the quality of man-made products improves, their popularity increases because of that durability.”
 And experts agree that indestructibility is the number-one feature homeowners look for in flooring.

 What started as plank flooring that resembled hardwood, luxury vinyl now comes in a tile or stone look as well.
 Some plank varieties are textured to give it a more realistic wood feel.
 “Everyone wants texture,” says Snider.
 “The hand-scraped, wire-brushed, distressed look—everyone wants it.”
 Likewise, some styles of LVT are designed to be installed using grout, producing a more authentically ceramic look.